Swinging through northern Wisconsin: Hayward

 Other nine-hole courses in the area include Barker Lake Golf Course Legend.
 A Scottish links-style course allegedly built by one of those Chicago gangsters, it sits on the shores of Barker Lake, about 25 miles east of Hayward.

-Trip Tips: Golfing around the Hayward Lakes
+Trip Tips: Golfing around the Hayward Lakes in Wisconsin

 For golfing farther east, see Swinging through northern Wisconsin: Minocqua.